 BEDHD actively monitors the health status of the community to identify and solve community health problems.
 We use a wide variety of existing data sources as well as generate our own data via surveys.
-Contact Susan Peters, Health Analyst, to request data and for more information on how to use health data to develop plans, programs, or otherwise improve health.
+Contact Anne Barna, Planning, Promotion and Evaluation Manager, to request data and for more information on how to use health data to develop plans, programs, or otherwise improve health.

 BEDHD has analyzed a variety of data on local health issues and has developed our own publications and/or toolkits that can be used to better understand health issues in the district, which are provided below.
 In addition, we partner with others to conduct Community Health Assessments.